cczy1910/RSVP-Text-Player/README.md

 * Optimal recognition point is marked with red.
 * Manual word switching when paused.
 * Word delay is based on word length and position is sentence.
-* At start speed increasing smoothly for more comfort.
+* Smooth speed increasing at start for more comfort.

 Run ``rsvp_player.py`` to open player.